Battle of Tuz Khormato: 15 March

 Three days after the town had fallen into the hands of the Peshmerga the Ba'athist loyalist forces arrived on the outskirts of the town.
 The army advanced on the town from three directions, but stopped 1 km short of the city, proceeding to bombard the city through use of artillery, killing large numbers of people.
 Peshmerga forces returned fire with mortars and RPGs.

 By the fourth of fifth day of the uprising Iraqi Air Force helicopters had arrived in the area to help the army with the bombardment, and proceeded to drop napalm and phosphorus onto the town.
 Despite Peshmerga attempts to hit the helicopters, they were able to largely operate unmolested.

 17 March

 Realising that their control of the town was unsustainable, the Peshmerga encouraged local civilians to leave before the town could fall.
 This resulted in up to 90% of its 150,000–200,000 residents fleeing into the mountains to the east of the town on the night of 17 March.
+But during this time the army did enter the city.